-God made you strong and resilient because you needed that to live through your trials but He never intended for you to live apart from His strength.
+God made you strong and resilient because you wouldn’t have survived through your trials but He never intended for you to live apart from His strength.

-The next time the enemy whispers that you are not strong enough, good enough, godly enough, nor mom enough you tell him–You don’t have to be because God loves you just as you are.
-God already is enough for the both so you and that’s enough!
+The next time the enemy whispers you are not strong enough, good enough, godly enough, nor mom enough you tell him–You don’t have to be because God loves you just as you are.
+God already is enough for the both of you and that’s enough!

 The enemy wants you to think you need to get your act together before you can come to Him.

 But don’t miss the second half of that verse in John 1:14, “he comes in grace and truth”.
 So come as you are, He can handle it.